When I Start Feeling Overwhelmed, This Is What Helps Me Find Calm Again

 I Lower My Expectations (Instead of Pushing Harder)

-Overwhelm often comes from unrealistic expectations — not lack of effort.
+One of the biggest lessons I’ve learned is this: Overwhelm often comes from unrealistic expectations — not lack of effort.
+On overwhelming days, I allow myself to:

-Do less
+Do less.

-Move slower
+Move slower.

-Be imperfect
+Be imperfect.

 Calm returns when I stop demanding more from myself than I can give.